 AMS strongly urges parents to observe their child's classroom a minimum of twice annually.
-Feel free to arrange an observation with your child's teacher.
+Contact your child's teacher to arrange an observation.
 On the day of the observation, please sign in with the front desk and you will be provided with observation guidelines prior to proceeding to the classroom.
-An observation is not an opportunity for participation in the class.
-Participation visits include Parent/Child night, Feast Days, Celebration of Life, etc., and may be found on the school calendar or requested by your child's teacher.